unnati-078/DSA-Journey-C-/day03/README.md

 # Day 3

 Today, I'm covering lecture 9 which is on Vectors.
-Then i will solve one problem from leetcode and one from codeforces.
+Then i will solve one problem from leetcode and one from codechef.

 ---